 DACDI Purpose & Charges

-To advise and support the Office of Diversity & Inclusion in fostering cultures of diversity, inclusion & belonging (DIB) learning & evidence-based practices throughout the Harvard T.H.
+To advise and support the Office of Diversity & Inclusion in fostering cultures of equity, diversity, inclusion & belonging (EDIB) focused learning, and evidence-based practices throughout the Harvard T.H.
 Chan School of Public Health.

 DACDI is charged with three major activities:

 - Support implementation of strategic diversity & inclusion priorities for the Harvard Chan School

 - Assess and provide critical feedback on the implementation of specific programs and activities in the space of diversity and inclusion

 - Support establishment of organizational unit cultures grounded in ongoing EDIB learning and evidence-based practices

 The membership of DACDI includes all constituencies at the Harvard Chan School: students, faculty, postdoctoral fellows, research associates, research scientists, staff, alumni, and School leadership.
 DACDI consists of a full committee plus several working groups.